 It’s an annoying reality of moving overseas for the year, but once it’s sorted in the first month or so, you don’t really have to worry about it again!

 Where to Next?

 Finally, you need to have a plan for what’s next.
 Are you heading back to the US?
 Are you going to try and stay longer in Europe?
-Or are you heading further overseas to Asia or Australasia?
+Or are you heading further overseas to Asia?

 When it comes to living overseas, you need to think ahead, at least a little bit.
 That’s because visas take time to process.
 If you’re going to extend your visa, that takes time.